Long-term drought prediction using deep neural networks based on geospatial weather data: Results

 \subsubsection{Performance Evaluation for Cropped Region}

-\paragraph{Description of experiment} As is typical with ROC AUC maps, the worst predictions are found on the edges and some corners.
+\paragraph{Description of experiment} As is typical with $ROC\, AUC$ maps, the worst predictions are found on the edges and some corners.
 We have observed that this behavior is consistent regardless of the region being studied.
 Consequently, making predictions for a larger region and cropping the desired region of interest may be advantageous.
-We have conducted a study to test this hypothesis for the attached map, and the results are shown in Table~\ref{tab:crop}.
+We have conducted a study to test this hypothesis for Figure~\ref{fig:rocauc_spatial}, and the results are shown in Table~\ref{tab:crop}.

-\paragraph{Analysis of results} Based on the findings of this specific experiment, we deduce that cropping approximately 40-50\% of the initially selected region maximizes our score.
+\paragraph{Analysis of results} Based on this experiment's findings, we deduce that cropping approximately 40-50\% of the initially selected region maximizes our score.
 In other words, choosing a region that is initially 1.6-2 times larger than our target region is advisable.
-However, the precise amount of zoom required for optimal results has to be determined through further experiments.\\ Next, we conducted several similar experiments to investigate how the model predictions change with the decrease in the total squared area.
-For this, we took the same geographic region, Missouri, and examined various combinations of history length and forecast horizon.
-We trained a new checkpoint for each variant of history length, forecast horizon, and region area (varying from entire state to about a quarter of it).
+However, the precise amount of zoom required for optimal results must be determined through further experiments.\\ Next, we conducted several similar experiments to investigate how the model predictions change with the decrease in the total squared area.
+We took the same geographic region, Missouri, and examined various combinations of history length and forecast horizon.
+We trained a new model for each history length variant, forecast horizon, and region area (varying from the entire state to about a quarter of it).

-The results are summarized in Table~\ref{tab:zoom_in}, and in more detail, they are presented in Tables~\ref{tab:zoom_in_6x1},~\ref{tab:zoom_in_12x3},~\ref{tab:zoom_in_9x6},~\ref{tab:zoom_in_24x12}.
-We observed that predicting at a smaller area with pre-trained model from a larger area generally works better.
+The results are summarized in Table~\ref{tab:zoom_in}, and they are presented in more detail in Tables~\ref{tab:zoom_in_6x1},~\ref{tab:zoom_in_12x3},~\ref{tab:zoom_in_9x6}, and ~\ref{tab:zoom_in_24x12}.
+We observed that predicting a smaller area with a pretrained model from a larger area generally works better.
 However, the degree of improvement is marginal, usually not exceeding 0.5-1\%.
-Figure~\ref{fig:zoom} presents the evolution of spatial maps.
+Figure~\ref{fig:zoom_2} presents the evolution of spatial maps.